uhm-coe/insert-pages/readme.txt

 == Changelog ==

+= 3.0.2 =
+* Hotfix: Inserting posts with custom paths using legacy insert method.

 = 3.0.1 =
 * Hotfix: Version 3 broke some plugin compatibility (most notably with Beaver Builder and Page Builder by SiteOrigin).
 This update should restore functionality.
 * Hotfix: Version 3 broke some page displays (e.g., content, all).
 This update should restore functionality.